This page explains how to integrate a third-party medical imaging viewer with the Cloud Healthcare API.

-After the user signs in, the viewer can make requests to DICOMweb endpoints on the user’s behalf.
+After the user authenticates to the viewer, the viewer can make requests to DICOMweb endpoints.
 Each DICOM store exposes a single DICOMweb endpoint.

 When the user is in the viewer, they must specify which projects and DICOM stores they want to access.
 The simplest process is to ask the user to provide the IDs for the project, dataset, and DICOM store they want to access, but this might take the user a long time and make for a poor experience.

 As an alternative, you can provide a combination of user input and auto-completion in the viewer.
 For example, you might have the user enter a project ID, and then the viewer would automatically populate a list of all of the datasets and DICOM stores within that project.
 Or, you could provide a single input field that automatically populates all of the projects, datasets, and DICOM stores that the user has access to.
 The following API methods might be helpful when setting up either of these alternatives:

 projects.list: Lists projects that are visible to the user and that satisfy a specified filter.

 projects.locations.list: Lists information about the supported locations for the Cloud Healthcare API.

 projects.locations.datasets.list: Lists the Cloud Healthcare API datasets in a project.

 projects.locations.datasets.dicomStores.list: Lists the DICOM stores in a dataset.

 You might also consider pre-populating a list of a user's resources, but if a user has hundreds or thousands of DICOM stores or datasets, pre-populating and displaying such a list might be infeasible.